kairos-io/immucore/README.md

  - `mount-base-overlay`: Will mount the base overlay under `/run/overlay`
  - `discover-state`: Will find the correct image under `/run/initramfs/cos-state` and mount it as a loop device
  - `mount-root`: Will mount the `/dev/disk/by-label/$LABEL` device under the sysroot (Usually `/sysroot`).
 This label is set in grub depending on the selected entry, as part of the cmdline (i.e. `root=LABEL=COS_ACTIVE`)
  - `mount-oem`: Will **try** to mount the oem label device under `/sysroot/oem`.
 This label is set in grub by default (`rd.cos.oemlabel=COS_OEM`) but also on the default `cos-layout.env` file with Kairos.
-This partition is not mandatory so It's allowed to fail.
+This partition is not mandatory so It's allowed to fail
  - `rootfs-hook`: Runs the cloud config stage `rootfs`.
-Notice that this runs very early in the process so things like binds or RW paths are not yet mounted.
+Notice that this runs very early in the process so things like binds or RW paths are not yet mounted
- - `load-config`: This parses the `/run/cos/cos-layout.env` file (usually generated by the `rootfs` stage) and loads all the configurations.
+ - `load-config`: This parses the `/run/cos/cos-layout.env` file (usually generated by the `rootfs` stage) and loads all the configurations
- - `overlay-mount`: This mounts the paths set in the config (`RW_PATHS`) under the `/run/overlay` dir, so they are RW.
+ - `overlay-mount`: This mounts the paths set in the config (`RW_PATHS`) under the `/run/overlay` dir, so they are RW
  - `custom-mount`: This mounts the paths set in the config (`VOLUMES`) or in cmdline `rd.cos.mount=` in the given path (`LABEL=COS_PERSISTENT:/usr/local`)
  - `mount-bind`: This mounts the paths set in the config (`PERSISTENT_STATE_PATHS` and `CUSTOM_BIND_MOUNTS`) as bind mounts under the `PERSISTENT_STATE_TARGET` which defaults to `/usr/local/.state`
  - `write-fstab`: Writes the final fstab with all the mounts into `/sysroot/fstab`